 - Learn how to integrate your own code with OMPL's build system.

-- Learn more about how OMPL is integrated within other systems (such as MoveIt!, OpenRAVE, and MORSE).
+- Learn more about how OMPL is integrated within other systems (such as MoveIt!, OpenRAVE, V-REP, and MORSE).

 - If interested in using Python, make sure to read the documentation for the Python bindings.